The Last Warrior: A Messenger of Darkness: Filming

 Principal photography took place simultaneously with the filming of the previous part, entitled The Last Warrior: Root of Evil.
 The work was carried out in the city of Sochi, in the Republic of Karelia, and in the Perm Krai, as well as in Moscow and the Moscow Oblast, where a whole small town was rebuilt especially for filming - with a palace, trading rows and log cabins.

 Reception

 Box office

 Having been released at the same time as the film Spider-Man: No Way Home, and A Messenger of Darkness collected 498 million rubles at the box office in eight days.
 By 3 January 2022 the film's box office receipts reached one billion rubles.

+Sequels

+Despite the fact that the third part completes the story, the series "The Last Warrior: Offspring" should have been released in 2024, which would have continued the story of the trilogy.

+"Finist.
+The First Warrior", which is a prequel to the franchise, was released in 2025.